Day Trips to Bruges and Ghent from Brussels

 Book an excursion to Bruges and Ghent

-Is it worth stopping in Ghent during a trip to Bruges?
+Is it worth stopping in Ghent on a tour to Bruges?

 Yes, of course!
 If you only have one day, do not stay with the desire and join an excursion that takes you to see the best of the two cities.
-Both cities are quite big enough to visit in a few hours and their historic center and main attractions are concentrated in a few kilometers, which makes them easily "walkable" in one day.
+Both cities are quite big enough to be covered in a few hours and their historic center and main attractions are concentrated in a few kilometers, which makes them easily "walkable" in a day.

-If you only have one day, I recommend that you consider joining an organized tour, as it will allow you to save time and not worry about the logistics and waiting for public transport.
+In case you only have one day, I recommend you to consider the option of joining an organized tour, as it will allow you to save time and not worry about the logistics and waiting for public transport.

 In case you have more time and can dedicate a couple of days to visit both, you can go more relaxed in your walk and enjoy getting to know them at night, something that also makes them unique and special.